trueadm/ripple/website/docs/guide/reactivity.md

 and its return value is exposed when the tracked value is accessed / unboxed with `@`.
-The set function should return the value that will actually be stored and receives two parameters: the first is the one being assigned and the second with the previous value.
+The set function should return the value that will actually be stored and receives two parameters: the first is the one being assigned and the second is the previous value.
 The get and set functions may be useful for tasks such as logging, validating, or transforming values before they are exposed or stored.

 ```ripple